LeetLLM

 134.4 GB 232.0 GiB 3True True

-In the naive formulation, this is why O(n2)O(n^2)O(n2) temporary memory becomes a bottleneck for long sequences.
+In the naive formulation, O(n2)O(n^2)O(n2) temporary memory becomes a bottleneck for long sequences.
 Doubling sequence length makes one materialized score tensor four times larger.
 Fused kernels can avoid storing that full tensor, but exact dense attention still computes interactions across all query-key pairs.

 Training vs. inference bottlenecks